donut-party/donut-docs-site/content/docs/system/_index.md

 [![Clojars Project](https://img.shields.io/clojars/v/party.donut/system.svg)](https://clojars.org/party.donut/system)

-As a developer, one of your tasks is decomposing an application into logically coherent, reusable, loosely-coupled components that can be understood and tested in isolation.
-Another task is coordinating these components -- composing them in a way that&rsquo;s coherent, such that the system as a whole remains comprehensible and it&rsquo;s possible to grow, debug, and maintain the application with minimal confusion.
+As a developer, one of your tasks is decomposing an application into coherent, reusable, loosely-coupled components that can be understood and tested in isolation.
+Another task is coordinating these components -- composing them in such a way that system as a whole remains comprehensible and it's possible to grow, debug, and maintain the application with minimal confusion.

-donut.system is a *dependency injection* library for Clojure applications that helps you manage this source of complexity:
+donut.system is a data-driven architecture toolkit for Clojure applications that helps you manage this source of complexity.
+With it, you can:

-- It provides *system* and *component* abstractions that give your application a comprehensible structure
-- It provides a means of composing components
-- It provides a structure for defining component behavior
-- It makes loose coupling possible
-- It makes it easier to test your system
-- It aids in understanding the scope of your system and how the pieces interact

-Examples of components you might need in your system include:

-- A database threadpool
-- A messaging or queueing system
-- A job scheduler
+- **Organize your application as a system of components:** We make sense of applications by breaking them down into _collections of processes and state that produce behavior to achieve some task_ -- aka _components_.
+Clojure has no built-in constructs for defining components.
+This library fills that gap.
+- **Understand your system:** As your application grows, it can be difficult to keep track of what components do and how they interact. donut.system provides tools for documenting and visualizing your system so that it remains understandable as it grows.
+- **Easily mock components for tests:** Having a clear and consistent way to mock out components to, for example, test interactions with a payment process will make your life easier.
+- **Enable more complex reuse:** Reusing pure functions in Clojure is easy.
+  Reusing components that combine processes and state, not so much. donut.system lays a foundation that makes it possible to reuse not just individual components, but groups of components that can produce complex behavior.

-Something that these components have in common is that they have stateful behaviors, claiming resources like threads and reading and writing to other resources.
-They could also have dependencies that determine the order in which they're started and stopped: your job scheduler might use your database as its data store, and therefore can't be started until after your db threadpool is created. donut.system makes sure that these behaviors happen in the correct order.
+- **Manage system start and shutdown:** Components often have to be started and stopped in dependency order: your job scheduler might use your database as its data store, and therefore can't be started until after your db threadpool is created. donut.system makes sure that these behaviors happen in the correct order.

 ## Basic Usage

+### Defining and interacting with a system

 To use donut.system, you first define a _system_ that contains _component groups_.
 Component groups contain _component definitions_.
 Component definitions